 The Great Wall

 When you come to Beijing, visiting the Great Wall is a must!
 You can’t pass on seeing one of the 7 Modern Wonders of the World.
-Whether you visit a popular section like Badaling or Mutianyu, or explore a wilder side like Jinshanling, you”re sure to get stunning shots of China’s ancient wall and the surrounding mountains.
+Whether you visit a popular section like Badaling or Mutianyu, or explore a wilder side like Jinshanling or Simatai, you”re sure to get stunning shots of China’s ancient wall and the surrounding mountains.
 Try not to go on a holiday and make sure you get there early for the best photos!

 The Summer Palace